 Islam and Muslim beliefs have much in common with both Christianity and Judaism.
 And no wonder.
 One patriarch Abraham.
 The desert father of two major world religions.
 Two women.
 Sarah and Hagar.
 Two sons Isaac and Ishmael.
 Judaism and Islam.
 Jealousy and entitlement.
 Both believing in their superior lineage.
 Both believing in God.
 If you have faith in God and belief in tenets taught through the Quran - so like the Bible with the same cast of characters and stories - and follow the commandments with good works, Islam faith suggests that you attain paradise.
 And yet our contemporary Western understanding of Muslims and their religion, that we in the West have represented politically in a harshly negative light, is not the same Islam that is based on common texts about love as the healing potion from which all three ancient religions - Judaism, Christianity and Islam - all suppose to drink.
 This struggle is personal.
 It's psychological.
 At the core an old grudge unreconciled and unhealed.
 Of course this is simplistic.
 But truth here.
 Yes?

 Ultimate religious truth is unlikely to be discerned in the foreseeable future.
-If we are at all a student of history the outlook for harmony and love to prevail is bleak.
-And most unlikely to be apprehended through the mind - it seems to me given humanity's track record.
+If we are at all a student of history the road to harmony and love is an uphill climb.
 Dogma prevails.
 And does little to reconcile one to the other.
-But rather, as the mystics, wise men and women of old have foreseen, the universal condition of love and acceptance is most likely to be attained through the path of direct experience.
+But rather, as the mystics, wise men and women of all faiths have foreseen, the universal condition of love and acceptance is most likely to be attained through the path of direct experience.
 The mystical path itself.
 Practiced in all the great world religions in some form.
 Which - truth be told - has become my path.
 A path of individual revelation inspired by a myriad of ways to simply sit in the silence, listen, dream the dream, walk in nature, lean into a book that resonates deeply to heart, contemplate, meditate, just breathe.
-However the still voice within speaks, this is the ever unfolding way I discern my truth.
+Settle your awareness into your heart.
+Be still there.
+However the quiet voice within speaks, this is the ever unfolding way I discern my truth.
 Which in itself is an ever unfolding adventure.
 Rigid people break.
 You don't have to be a mystic to see this everywhere.

-I don't want to leave this mind-muddling without considering Buddhism, through yoga and meditation so much now an integral part of our Western society.
+Buddhism, through yoga and meditation has become so much an integral part of our Western society.
+And for good reason.
+Buddhist stunningly act thoughtfully and kindly in a way that the three Western Religion propose as ideal but individual representatives of the faith seldom exhibit.
 Buddhism isn't caught in that three-religion might-makes-right tangle of God-Jesus-Muhammad.
 Buddhist belief suggests that every life has the purpose of achieving supreme happiness through total awareness of itself and of the universe.
 Buddhism supposes: Who we are today comes from thoughts of yesterday, and our present thoughts build on life of tomorrow.
 Our life is the creation of the mind.
 As the big-mind that encompasses mystic understanding rather than the simply the reasoning brain which is limited to thought.
 Buddhists believe that all suffering is caused by attachment.
 And attachment to our truth is a whopper.

-Again I am reminded that rigid people break.
+Rigid people break.
 And break others in their fall.
 It makes sense to realize that beneath the skin or race, color, sexual orientation, gender, country, politics and religion we are more alike than different.
 We are all universal citizens.
 We are all human beings.
 We are all worthy of love and respect.
-And when we claim this for ourselves, though this experience of self-love and acceptance and respect, we have it to give to others.
+And when we claim this for ourselves, though this experience of self-love, self-acceptance and self-respect, we have it to give to others.
 And not just our people.
 All people.

 VALUE OTHERS AS YOU VALUE YOURSELF

 This suggestion from the Wise One makes me think about co-dependency.
 A misguided understanding of partnership.
 And how nobody is valued.
 Truly valued.
 I just called it marriage.
 Where placing personal needs second to the needs of others was the understood standard of behavior.
 At least in Texas in my neck of the woods.
 Love = Sacrifice.
 Or so I understood.
 When in effect this is a this-for-that game.
 Giving to get.
-Who ever heard of the notion that you could give to yourself?
-Even when you're in partnership.
-Scandalous.
-Selfish.
-That's not how it works.
-You have to manipulate to ensure that your people are OK and happy.
+Giving to yourself was once believed to be selfish?
+Especially in partnership.
+So if we can't fill our own needs first so we have something to give then the only alternative is to manipulate to ensure that your people are OK and happy.
 And then you can feel OK and happy.
 Because if your people are happy then they'll give you what you want.
 Even if you aren't allowed to tell them directly what that is.
-Who does that?
-Speak directly.
-Unheard of.
-You have to hint.
-Or withhold when they don't give you what you want.
+Who learned to do that?
+Maybe the Millennials or Gen Xers who precede the most current Gen Z. People born post 9-11 when our sense of safety and security was ripped.
+And speak directly and assertively became necessary.
+Unheard of before the 2000's.
+You had to hint.
+Or withhold love and affection when your people don't give you what you want.
 Punish them a little.
 And just say I forgot.
 Or not now.
 Or you pout.
-Or spend frivolously.
-This is a sad story.
+Or spend.
+The disempowered way of being in relationships is giving way to true partnership.
+But tentacles of conservatism and traditional one-up-one-down partnerships are not going away without an epic fight.

-My first therapist nailed me with a Codependency diagnosis.
-This issues was then DSM official as Dependent Personality Disorder.
+In the dark ages prior to the 2000's my first therapist nailed me with a Codependency diagnosis.
+Which translates to an official DSM - Diagnostic and Statistical Manual of Mental Health - diagnosis as Dependent Personality Disorder.
 I was miserable.
 Because of him.
 And let me tell you about it.
 He does this.
 He does that.
 He doesn't do this.
 That.
-It took years until I finally understood that when the therapist asked...and what are you going to do about it...that she wasn't affirming my powerlessness.
+It took years until I finally understood that when the therapist asked...and what are you going to do about it...she wasn't affirming my powerlessness.
 She wasn't encouraging my resentment.
 You have choices she said.
 Did not!
-Unimaginable.
-Disempowered and helpless are merely excuses for failing to take responsibility for our one and only life.
-Say what?
-That's ridiculous.
+Choices were truly unimaginable.
+I was a victim.
+Helpless.
+Until I learned that choices did exist and I was making the choice to stay stuck.
+I alone was failing to take responsibility for my one and only life.
+And so I did.
+And went to Graduate School to get where I needed to be to respect myself.

 Are we conscious that we're doing that?
 No. Doesn't everybody do it?
 Isn't that how the game is played?
 Often.
 At home.
 With family.
 In neighborhood and community relations.
 At work definitely.
-Assertiveness training was trending.
+Assertiveness training was trending in the build-up to 9-11.
 I signed up.
 No one will value you if you don't value yourself.
-Seriously?
-It was a long haul to get where I needed to be.
+I could finally hear.
+Take it in.
+Take charge of my life.
+Slowly to value my life.
+And to become the change I wanted to be.

 EMPTY YOURSELF OF JUDGMENT

-When we're all judge-y inside our heads aren't we offering free rent to the person we're judging?
+When we're judge-y inside our heads aren't we offering free rent to the person we're judging?
 We know how that feels.
-They are clueless.
-And we're the gerbil on a wheel spinning and spinning.
+We're given them control of our minds.
+Maybe our broken heart.
+The gerbil on a wheel spinning and spinning.
 Unable to stop.
-Making ourselves and everyone around us miserable.
 The only person that judgment hurts is us.
-Filling ourselves with love instead of hate has got to be a better plan.
-And to do that we sometime have to gently back away..let people BE...with the humble understanding that our Truth is not necessarily THE TRUTH.
+Discernment is essential.
+Knowing clearly what is right and wrong for us.
+Walking our talk.
+Living according to our values.
+Taking steps to create an environment of love instead of hate.
+Expending energy of creating a world where everyone can thrive.
+Speaking our truth.
+Voting.
+Getting involved in healing a world that Tolkien foresaw.
+And letting karma do the rest.
+To do that we sometime have to gently back away..let people BE...with the humble understanding that our Truth is not necessarily THE TRUTH.
+While at the same time gently holding the energy of what we believe.

 This dream, the challenge of acting and reacting as L-O-V-E suggests reminds me of Scott Peck's love definition taken from The Road Less Traveled: "Love is the willingness to extend yourself for the spiritual good of yourself or another."
 We are all spiritual beings in human form.
 Each of us a unique treasure.
 As we take care of, nurture, and treat ourselves with respect and love, we have that same measure to share with others.
 We change and grow not by knowing and voicing what we hate but by discovering who we are and what we love.